top of page

 Fig trees, grapevines, and salt springs produce predictable products.
 Your speech reveals who you are.
 If your tongue frequently veers out of control, you need new management.
 You can be free from your old habits.

 Like the current in a power line, your tongue is too hot to handle.
-Let the Holy Spirit be the step-down transformer in your life, and your speech will be useful for service.
+Let the Holy Spirit be the step-down transformer in your life.
+Since taming the tongue is His specialty, your speech will be useful for service.
 He also helps in many other ways.
-What is your takeaway?
 See additional free spiritual growth resources for Christians. #freediscipleshipresources #freeevangelismresources #freechristianleadershipresources

 Comments